daisy/math-a11y/docs/ms-math/recommended_jaws_settings.md

 2. Open the “Early Adopter Program” dialog from "Options" \> "Early Adopter Program..."

-3. Make sure the “MathCAT” checkbox is checked.
+3. Make sure the “MathCAT” checkbox is checked

-4. Click “OK”
+4. Activate the “OK” button to close the dialog

 5. Be sure to restart JAWS